aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 ```

--  Remove highlight range in the textbox,textbox is a special kind of shape which type property is :"TextBox",
+-  Remove highlight range in the textbox,textbox is a special kind of shape which type property is :"TextBox", in the active worksheet
 ```javascript
 xs.sheet.removeHighlightTextBox(shapeid, startpostion, endposition)
     // the parameters are: